callmethomastech/website/README.md

 ## Description

-This website is meant to be a central location for all my stuff if it be youtube, github, resumes, blogs, tutorials and more.
+This is a static website I am programming to learn some things about web development as well as being a central hub for things such as my software developer journey, youtube channel, protfolio, resume, and instructional blogs.

 ## What I used / learned
 *